 BNL conducts research in physics, chemistry, biology, medicine, applied science, and a wide range of advanced technologies.
-BNL's research facilities are also available to university, industrial, and government personnel from around the world.
-Current research includes energy security to help address the world's need for new, more efficient, and sustainable energy sources such as solar, wind, hydrogen, and other renewable sources; photon sciences, using ultra-bright light to reveal the structures of materials critically important to biology, technology, and more; quantum chromodynamics (QCD) to recreate matter and study the force that gives shape to visible matter in the universe from the dawn of time to today, using colliding subatmoic particles; physics of the universe to explore cosmic mysteries across the smallest and largest scales imaginable, from neutrinos to dark energy; and climate, environment, and biosciences, to map climate change, greenhouse gas emissions, and plant biology to help protect our planet's future.
+BNL's worldclass research facilities are also available to university, industrial, and government personnel from around the world.
+Current research includes energy security to help address the world's need for new, more efficient, and sustainable energy sources; photon sciences, using ultra-bright light for studies of material structures and properties at the atomic and nanometer scales to enable the design of new energy-efficient materials, pharmaceuticals, and more; quantum chromodynamics (QCD) to study how fundamental subatomic particles and their interactions gave shape to the visible matter of the universe today; physics of the universe to explore cosmic mysteries across the universe, from the origin of mass to the dark matter and dark energy; and climate, environment, and biosciences to research climate change, ecosystems, and sustainable energy to provide a scientific basis for informed climate change management strategies, approaches to adaptation, and policy decisions.
+In addition to major research activities, the Laboratory provides expertise and smaller programs in a range of areas including accelerator science and technology, biological imaging, homeland and national security, and advanced computation.